We hope you and your family are safe and well.

 The last few weeks have been an incredibly challenging time for all of us and daily life as we knew it is likely to be a distant memory for the foreseeable future.
 For us it has been particularly frustrating because we have been unable to see those of you that have suffered with dental problems.
 Rest assured that our primary objective will be to see and treat you as a matter of priority and as swiftly as possible.

 We have now been granted permission to re-open the practice from Monday 8th June 2020 in line with the Government’s guidelines.
 The risks associated with the pandemic are far from over and so, as we return to daily life, additional measures will need to be taken to ensure everyone’s safety.
 To that effect, we have put into place several steps, procedures, and protocols with your safety, and that of our staff, as our primary concern.
 In this e-mail, we will outline the measures we have taken so that your visit to the practice will be as smooth, efficient, and safe as possible.

 We understand that there is a huge demand for appointments, particularly for those of you with ongoing problems and with outstanding treatment.
-Our aim will be to try and accommodate you all as swiftly as possible but, initially you may need to wait a litter longer for an available appointment slot.
+Our aim will be to try and accommodate you all as swiftly as possible but, initially you may need to wait a little longer for an available appointment slot.
 We have always enforced the most thorough infection control and disinfection protocols.
 These have now been refined to specifically address the risks associated with COVID-19.